ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # Input: clients' questionnaries

-Clients compile questionnaires about their processes and the main *steps*, *subjects*, and *goals* of their analysis
+Clients compile questionnaires about their processes and the main *steps*, *subjects*, and *goals* of their analysis.

 ::: {.fragment}